 Remember when we learned about the Linen Stitch?
 I told you this exact same stitch had a lot of names?
 Well Seed Stitch is one of them (and Moss Stitch and Woven Stitch and Granite Stitch).
 I love and hate this at the same time.
+And to make it even more confusing, there is also a knitting stitch called the knitted seed stitch!
+Sigh.

-On the one hand I find it annoying…all these names for the exact same stitch.
-It would be nice if you were chatting with crochet friends and could sort of offhand mention a stitch and everyone would nod and know exactly what you were talking about.
+On the one hand I find it annoying…all these names for the exact same stitch, this seed stitch.
+It would be nice if you were chatting with crochet friends and could sort of offhand mention a stitch and everyone would nod and know exactly what stitch you were talking about.
 Kind of like when you say the word “chain” and everyone gets this instant visual picture in their head.

 We really can’t quite do that with a large number of crochet stitches.
 And the reason why is part of what I love about it all.
 Crochet is a tradition handed down from mother to daughter, grandmother to grandchild, father to son–in other words from one person to another.
 And those teachers just named stitches what made sense to them at the time.
 So that is why we have so many names for the exact same stitch pattern.